az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 The Navbar Off Canvas component custom to Arizona Bootstrap has been removed.
 This component is no longer used in Arizona Quickstart.
 Instead of displaying a single nav in different ways for mobile and desktop devices, Quickstart now uses separate navs (with different functionality) for mobile and desktop devices.
 For an example from upstream Bootstrap of building a similar component, see [Offcanvas navbar]({{< docsref "/examples/offcanvas-navbar/" >}}).

 ## Removed JavaScript

 Components listed in the JavaScript section of Arizona Bootstrap 2 (e.g., Modals, Tooltips, Popovers) have had certain methods, options, and events removed or changed in Arizona Bootstrap 5.
 These items are not backwards compatible.
 They should not cause breaking changes, but if you are manually calling any of these methods, they will need to be updated to use the methods/events/functions that {{< ourname >}} uses.
 Refer to each individual component's documentation for an explanation of proper methods, options, and events.

+### Offcanvasmenu

+The Offcanvasmenu JavaScript module included in Arizona Bootstrap 2 has been removed from Arizona Bootstrap 5.
+This module supported the custom Navbar Off Canvas component, which has also been removed.

 ## Tables

 Arizona Bootstrap 5 includes a custom set of [table variants]({{< docsref "content/tables/#variants" >}}).
 From the theme colors, only Light and Dark table variants are included.
 Table variants for select university brand colors are also included.
 Note that in Bootstrap 5, [`.thead-light` and `.thead-dark` have been replaced with the `.table-*` color variant classes]({{< docsref "migration/#content-reboot-etc" >}}).

 ## Icons